danstafford/danstafford.github.io/docs/using-curl-for-testing-api-requests.md

 # Using Curl for Testing API Requests

-Curl is a popular command-line tool that is used by software engineers and web developers worldwide.
+Curl is a popular command line tool that is used by software engineers and web developers worldwide.
 Its main function is to transfer data to and from a server.
 This article provides a brief introduction to curl, an example REST API request, and suggests a few formatting options for the JSON response.